 Environmental and CSR in Mining Investment in Mexico

 This year the priorities for the Mexican mining industry are on environmental and social responsibility issues in Mexican environmental regulations have become very strict on both topics.
 All these new regulations are the result of international agreements between Mexico and other countries on environmental issues, such as the North American Agreement on Environmental Cooperation, the United Nations Framework Convention on Climate Change and the Convention on Biological Diversity.
-On account of these new agreements, all companies operating mines are obliged to obtain environmental impact permits from SEMARNAT before starting any exploration activities.
+On account of these new agreements, all companies operating mines are obliged to obtain environmental impact permits from the Environment Ministry before starting any exploration activities — a critical part of the process of mining due diligence in Mexico.

-If companies do not obtain environmental permits needed to operate mines, high sanctions will be exposed by SERMANAT and PROFEPA.
-Only this year PROFEPA inspected more than 1000 mining concessions and 71 of them were closed because environmental permits were not acquired.
+If companies do not obtain environmental permits needed to operate mines, high sanctions will be imposed.
+In 2019, more than 1,000 mining concessions were inspected, and 71 of them were closed because environmental permits had not been acquired.
 Apart from environmental consciousness, social responsibility has become more and more important and sustainable closure plans are drafted for communities living in the surrounding of mines.
 In order to help to move forward with closure plans in communities mining funds are distributed with the help of the Mexican Ministry of Economy.

 How to Establish a Legal Mining Company in Mexico?